 Congrats!
 You’ve registered for the 2023 NOBULL CrossFit Games Open.
 Now what?

-We are about three months away from the start of the 2023 Open.
-Take the next few months to become familiar with the Open test format, score submissions, leaderboard rankings, and more by reading the 2023 Rulebook.
+Become familiar with the Open test format, score submissions, leaderboard rankings, and more by reading the 2023 Rulebook.

 Athletes who wish to advance in the season must have a judge score each of their workouts for submissions to be accepted.
 All judges and affiliate owners who need to validate their members’ scores must pass the 2023 Judges Course.
 The course provides an overview of the knowledge and skills used during competition, including movement standards, common faults, and repetition counting, so taking the course will be of value to all Open participants, regardless of whether you plan on judging.